 What Is Gluten?

 Gluten is a protein that is found in barley, wheat, rye, and other grains.
-Gluten is the protein that provides baked goods with elasticity and gives the chewy texture of baked goods.
+Gluten is the protein that provides baked goods with elasticity and gives them a chewy texture of baked goods.

 People that are gluten intolerant have autoimmune conditions i.e. celiac disease.
 What happens is that their immune system responds to the gluten and it attacks the small intestine.

-Also, according to statistics, only 1% of the population has this diagnosis as celiacs.
+Also, according to statistics, only 1% of the population has this diagnosis as celiac.